sparsick/flyway-talk/README.md

-flyway-talk-herbstcampus-18
+flyway-talk-jug-nuremberg-18
 =================

-This repository contains slides, source code examples and Jenkins job configuration for the talk "Continuous Database Integration mit Flyway" @ Herbstcampus in Nuremberg (2018-09-05).
+This repository contains slides, source code examples and Jenkins job configuration for the talk "Continuous Database Integration mit Flyway" @ JUG Nuremberg (2018-09-06).

 Following tools were used in the demonstration:
 - Sonatype Nexus as Maven repository manager